UNICORE-EU/unicore-docs/source/user-docs/user-docs-introduction.rst

     ]
   }

-For simplicity, this example puts the script directly in the job via an *inline* data transfer.
+For simplicity, this example puts the script directly in the job via an :ref:`*inline* <inline-data>` data transfer.
 There's a number of other options available to deal with file transfers (see :ref:`job-data-management` for more details).